East Room: 1952 Truman restoration

 During the Truman White House reconstruction that began in 1949, the East Room was found to be in very poor condition.
 Previous renovations had seriously damaged the interior walls.
 In one 24 ft section of wall, no fewer than five doors had been cut through the masonry, severely weakening it.
 Paneling, windows, and furnishings were dismantled, numbered, and stored.
 Although great care was taken in removing the plasterwork, there was no way to avoid cracking it during removal.
 Molds were made from the originals, and new plasterwork installed.
 Even so, architect Lorenzo Winslow simplified many of the designs before they were cast, allegedly to make them look less Renaissance Revival and more "American".
 Less care was taken in removing the woodwork, some of which was damaged when pried loose.
 Other pieces were too brittle to be reused, and what could be reused had to be restored (often by removing many layers of paint).
 But by late 1951, with the White House renovation months behind, costs soaring, and President Truman demanding that the work be sped up, workers found it easier to machine new pieces than restore old wood.
 All of the paneling for the East Room was condemned as unfit for reuse, whether it was actually unusable or not, and replaced with new wood.
 (Although some of the East Room woodwork would be chopped up for souvenirs, most of it was used as landfill at Fort Myer in Arlington County, Virginia.)
 The new panelling was also simpler and had considerably less presence, and was covered in a somewhat lighter color than the 1902 paint.
 A simpler crown molding and ceiling medallions were also installed.

 The Herter pilasters and Piccirilli marble panels were either lost or too damaged to be reused during removal, and their fate remains unclear.
 To cut costs, the replacement entablature was made of a composite glue and sawdust mixture pressed into forms rather than carved from wood.
 While the feeling was similar, the robust architectural effect was diminished.
 Red marble mantels were installed, and the remaining Venetian window in the room was narrowed to help create the "American" feel.
 (The 1902 mantels were given away.)

 The East Room's chandeliers were rewired and cleaned.
 The size of the large chandeliers was reduced by several inches, assuming their correct size (68 in wide and 129 in high).
 They were also outfitted with softer internal illumination, and the chains holding the chandeliers shortened.
 The East Room also had a new parquet floor in a style taken from a design at the Palace of Fontainebleau, and silk curtains over the windows.

 The Truman administration did not seek, nor did it receive, many donations of furniture for the White House during the 1952 renovation.
 But two items were received which made it into the East Room.
-These were mid-17th century Adam cambelback sofas, which were placed beneath the George and Martha Washington paintings.
+These were mid-17th century Adam camelback sofas, which were placed beneath the George and Martha Washington paintings.